JuliaKukulies/juliakukulies.github.io/research.md

 ## Mountain meteorology

-I am studying the climate in high mountain regions and I am therefore interested in how complex topography, snow and ice surfaces and other mountain-typical surface features affect the atmosphere by modifying wind circulation, temperature, moisture etc. For this, it is crucial to bridge the gap between observational and modeling perspectives, so I am working with both ground-based and spaceborne observations as well as numerical weather and climate models.
+As I am studying the climate in high mountain regions, I am interested in how complex topography, snow and ice surfaces and other mountain-typical surface features affect the atmosphere by modifying wind circulation, temperature, moisture etc. For this, it is crucial to bridge the gap between observational and modeling perspectives, so I am working with both ground-based and spaceborne observations as well as numerical weather and climate models.

 ## Interaction between meso-scale and large-scale atmospheric processes

 I am also interested in how large-scale processes such as monsoon-driven atmospheric water vapor transport affect meso-scale processes such as the organization of convection.
-I am particularly interested in the dynamics of mesoscale convective systems (MCSs), large complexes of thunderstorms, around major mountain regions, because high topographic barriers such as the Rockys, the Andes or the
+I am particularly interested in the dynamics of mesoscale convective systems (MCSs) - large complexes of thunderstorms- around high mountain regions, because high topographic barriers such as the Rockys, the Andes or the
-Himalayas substantially interact with the atmospheric large-scale flow and create favorable conditions for storm formation in the downstream regions.
+Himalayas interact with the atmospheric large-scale flow and create favorable conditions for storm formation in the downstream regions.